fuegovic/website-lc/README.md

 - ✔️ ~~🥸 anon author profile~~

 ### Authors

 - ✔️ ~~👀 show blog posts by under bio~~
 - ❌ ~~🪁 tweak fallback icon for author's socials~~ Can't get any other icons to display properly 🤷‍♂️
 - ✔️ ~~☀️ light mode~~
 - // 🤷‍♂️ fix profile pic position when no bio

 ### changelogs

 - ✔️ ~~use transform on images instead of whatever is in place, see blogindex for example~~

 ### random docs //TODO and Notes:

 - // Contact Page?
 - // Footer update
 - // 📝 instruction for blog posts, (basically the same as the changelogs)
 - ✔️ ~~Hide "Pricing"~~
 - // add and organize docs (once the base properly is set)
 - // Add proper screenshots in `about`
 - // update github URLs (when it's ready, before publishing)

+broken icon in light mode
+//TODO!!!!!!!!!!!!!!!